Democratizing AI: Non-expert design of prediction tasks: Results

-Given the proposed problems and the selection of problems for subsequent data collection, it is also important to quantify predictive model performance on these problems.
-Since workers are typically not familiar with supervised learning, there is a risk they may be unable to propose learnable problems.
-At the same time, however, workers may not be locked into traditional modes of thinking, such as assumptions that predictors are linearly related to the target, leading to problems with interesting and potentially unexpected combinations of predictor variables and the response variable.
+Given the proposed prediction tasks and the selection of tasks for subsequent data collection, it is also important to quantify predictive model performance on these tasks (RQ5), allowing us to determine if the tasks are learnable given the data and model used.
+Since workers are typically not familiar with supervised learning, there is a risk they may be unable to propose learnable prediction tasks.
+At the same time, however, workers may not be locked into traditional modes of thinking, such as assumptions that predictors are linearly related to the target, leading to interesting and potentially unexpected combinations of predictor variables and the response variable.

-Here we trained and measured the performance of random forest regressors and classifiers (Sec.~\ref{subsec:datacollectionandlearning}), depending on whether the proposer flagged the target question as either numeric or Boolean, using the data collected for the 15 selected problems.
-Predictive performance was measured using the coefficient of determination for regressions and mean accuracy for classifications, as assessed with k-fold cross-validation (stratified k-fold cross-validation if the problem is a classification).
+Here we trained and evaluated random forest regressors and classifiers (Sec.~\ref{subsec:datacollectionandlearning}), depending on whether the proposer flagged the target question as either numeric or Boolean, using the data collected for the 15 selected prediction tasks.
+Learnability (predictive performance) was measured using the coefficient of determination for regressions and mean accuracy for classifications, as assessed with k-fold cross-validation (stratified k-fold cross-validation if the task is a classification).
 To assess the variability of performance over different datasets, we used bootstrap replicates of the original crowd-collected data to estimate a distribution of cross-validation scores.
-There is also a risk of class imbalance, where nearly every target variable is equal and always guessing the majority class label can appear to perform well.
-To assess this, we also trained on a shuffled version of each problem's dataset, where we randomly permuted the rows of the data matrix $\mathbf{X}$, breaking the connection with the target variable $y$.
+There is also a risk that class imbalance may artificially inflate performance: when nearly every target variable is equal always predicting the majority class label can appear to perform well.
+To account for class imbalance, we also trained on a shuffled version of each task's dataset, where we randomly permuted the rows of the data matrix $\mathbf{X}$, breaking the connection with the target variable $y$.
 If models trained on these data performed similarly to models trained on the real data, then it is difficult to conclude that learning has occurred, although this does not mean the questions are not meaningful, only that the data collected does not lead to useful predictive models.